How In-Laws Can Support of a Loved One with Postpartum Depression

 If your daughter-in-law has just been diagnosed with postpartum depression or is experiencing initial symptoms, it can be difficult to know how to respond and how to help.
-Many in-laws face stress of their own when they become concerned about the mother, their own child as well as their grandchild or grandchildren.
+Many in-laws face stresses of their own when they become concerned about their daughter-in-law, their own child, and grandchild or grandchildren.

-Staying connected with the family allows you to not only be informed on your daughter-in-law’s condition but notice any symptoms in your own child as well.
+Staying connected with the family lets you be informed about your daughter-in-law’s condition and notice any symptoms in your child.
 Fathers and spouses often suffer in silence when their partner is experiencing postpartum depression.
 Many fathers are hesitant to share their own struggles for fear of guilt and shame.

 As the parents-in-law, be on the lookout for possible depression-like symptoms in your own child so you can help support them as well.
-By staying in communication regularly with your family, you can have a better idea of just how these symptoms are affecting everyone involved.
+By communicating regularly with your family, you can better understand how these symptoms affect everyone involved.

 Treatment is important in ensuring that the mother’s postpartum depression symptoms are managed.
 If she is apprehensive about seeking treatment or unsure of which type of treatment to pursue, encourage her to make an initial doctor’s visit.
-While you don’t want to pressure her into anything she isn’t ready for, you can still remain supportive of treatment options.
+While you don’t want to pressure her into anything, you can still support treatment options.

-You can even suggest other forms of support such as a postpartum depression hotline, a local support group or the counselling of someone else such as a spiritual leader.
-It’s critical that she feels your support, concern and interest in her wellbeing and recovery.
+You can even suggest other forms of support, such as a postpartum depression hotline, a local support group, or counseling from someone else, like a spiritual leader.
+She must feel your support, concern, and interest in her well-being and recovery.

 Family households face a lot of uncertainty and instability when a mother is affected by postpartum depression.
-Things around the house may become disorganized, responsibilities may be dropped and subsequent feelings of guilt and helplessness are generated.
+The house may become disorganized, responsibilities may be dropped and the mother may feel more guilty as a result.

-As the parents-in-law you can offer support by being the stability that the couple is seeking to restore.
-Offer to set a regular schedule for visiting , preparing meals or however else they require stability.
-If you can be a consistent reassurance to them it can go a long way to relieving stress from the couple.
+As parents-in-law, you can offer support by being the stability the couple seeks to restore.
+Offer to set a regular visit schedule, prepare meals, or however they require stability.
+If you can consistently reassure them, you can prevent and relieve additional stress.

 Help With Childcare

 Many couples face marital problems during postpartum depression.
-A lot of this has to do with them not deliberately spending time alone together.
+This has to do with them not deliberately spending time alone together.
 As the parents or in-laws of the affected couple, encourage them to spend time together without their children.

-By offering to provide childcare for a day or a weekend, it relieves stress and guilt they may feel about spending time away from the house together.
+Offering child care for a day or a weekend relieves stress and guilt they may feel about spending time away from the house together.

 Give Them Space

-Let them know that you are willing and able to support but don’t overwhelm them.
-Let them come to you when they are ready for your care.
+Let them know you are willing and able to help — but don’t overwhelm them.
+Let them come to you when they are ready.

 Be a Friend

 Instead of acting as a parent, try to see your role as a friend who is there to listen.
-Let the mother know that you are available to go for walks, coffee or get out of the house with her if she needs it.
-This way you are still able to offer support without overwhelming her with advice or concern that she may be getting from her own parents.
+Let the mother know that you can go for walks, coffee, or get out of the house with her if she needs it.
+This way, you can still offer support without overwhelming her with advice or concern that she may already be getting from her own parents.